 This DRO scale adapter version is intended for use with Shahe 5403-xxxA Digital Linear Scales with Remote Square Display that use Mini-USB cables.
-It is designed from the ground up to provide best possible reliability and performance from the inexpensive Shahe linear scales.
+It is designed from the ground up to provide the best possible reliability and performance from the inexpensive Shahe linear scales.
 It uses adaptive refresh rate in order to work around the low native scale refresh rate, thus minimizing the perceived position refresh lag.

-All genuine TouchDRO adapters are fabricated and assembled in the USA to stringent IPS-A-600/610 Class II or better standard and use quality name brand components for best reliability and durability.
+All genuine TouchDRO adapters are fabricated and assembled to stringent IPS-A-600/610 Class II or better standard and use quality name brand components for best reliability and durability.
 I personally inspect and program every board and run it through a full range of tests (scale connectivity, bluetooth, etc.) right before shipping it to you.